 The USER-CHAN screen can also be used to move paths.
 In addition, the whole fader strip can be moved to a different fader.
 This means that the A and B paths including any Wild Assignments will move to the selected destination fader strip.
-The Move Path function on the I/O Matrix can be set to always perform Move Strip using the STATES screen.
+The Move Path function can be set to always perform Move Strip using the States screen.